kupehtci/DOCUMENTATION/NETWORKING/IPv6.md

 Modern CPU's best access memories are 64 bits.

 🔷 No checksum
 Reduce processing time by adding checksum in other layers.

 🔷 New ICMPv6
-Additional message types like "Packet too big"
+Additional message types like "Packet too big" and multicast group management functions.